azukashi/auto-commiter/README.md

 ```

 At the end line of `index.js`, You'll see this.
 This is how many you want to make GitHub Commits.
 By Default, It's set to `500`.
 You can change the value to `1000`, higher, or more less.

-## Running `node .` Everyday?

-Cmon bro, You don't need this.
-You just need to run once, and Everyday, Idk how, But GitHub will Run and Generates GitHub Commits.
-You don't need to touch and running `node .` everyday.

 ## License